Appdynamics/iot-cpp-sdk/sample/README.md

 ## Steps

 1. Build Sample Application using instructions given in [README](../README.md#Installation)
-   * You can find the executable `sample` in the build folder once the sample target is built
 2. [Get EUM App Key](https://docs.appdynamics.com/display/PRO44/Set+Up+and+Access+IoT+Monitoring#SetUpandAccessIoTMonitoring-iot-app-key)
 3. [Run the Sample App](#run-sample-app)
 4. [Confirm IoT Data is reported to Collector](https://docs.appdynamics.com/display/PRO44/Confirm+the+IoT+Application+Reported+Data+to+the+Controller)